Thali Method

 Cook the Rice:

 • Add 2 cups water.
 The water level should be just under the first line of your index finger when placed upright in the pot.
-Soak the rice in fresh water for at least 15 minutes.

 use the index finger trick to fill the water to cook white rice